EarthPol/earthpol.com/docs/Economy & Trade/QuickShopOverView.md

 ### Chest Vaults

 Chest shops can only be accessed by their owner.
-As a result, players may choose to use chest shops as secure storage by setting an extremely high price, effectively preventing other players from purchasing the items inside.
+As a result, players may choose to use chest shops as secure storage by setting an extremely high price, effectively preBobng other players from purchasing the items inside.
 While this is allowed, we also encourage players to consider using their own individual plots as an alternative method for safely storing personal items.